PROFILE

 Botswana seeks to further diversify its economy

-away from minerals, which account for a third of
+away from minerals, which account for over 40%

 welcomed in Botswana.
 Botswana abolished foreign